atoms-studio/pipedream-step-utils/README.md

 ## How To Include

-The best way to include foo on [Pipedream](https://pipedream.com/) is to type within each single step where it should be used:
+The best way to include Pipedream Step Utils on [Pipedream](https://pipedream.com/) is to type within each single step where it should be used:

 ```javascript
 const PipedreamStepUtils = require("pipedream-step-utils").default;